 The average Twitter user is younger, better educated, better paid and more progressive than the rest of society.
 (The research is about American Twitter users, who are about half the total.
 I couldn’t find figures for other parts of the world.)

 Moreover, woke activists on the far left and Trump fanboys on the far right tend to be more active on the platform, giving the impression that they are in the majority.
 They’re not.
 (See The New York Times and the Hidden Tribes of America project.
-Again, the figures are for the United States, but it’s not hard to imagine that in other countries, users who care the most about politics similarly tweet the most about politics.)
+Again, the figures are for the United States, but it’s not hard to imagine that in other countries, users who care the most about politics also tweet the most about politics.)

 So Twitter skews our perception in two ways: its user base is not representative of the population at large and the users who tweet the most about politics are often radicals.